South Korean Culture: How to Dress Appropriately for Work

 Hopefully this little list will be helpful and hopefully it will remind me to keep my wardrobe in check as the weather starts to heat up on the Korean Peninsula.

-South Korean Culture: How to Dress Appropriately for Work photo credits: Kylie Genter.
+South Korean Culture: How to Dress Appropriately for Work photo credits: Kylie Genter and Unsplash.